Stock Number: 66777

 "Tapeworm Plant" if you are a kid or of the male persuasion; the lovely "Ribbon Plant" if you wish to put a more delicate feminine spin on this most popular of tropical oddities.
 Glossy flat-jointed stems with tiny arrow leaves and weird waxy green flowers swelling from the fat sepals, then black berries; Remarkable So...

 Dependable "Hindu Rope Plant" with waxy tortollini torked leaves so closely set as to obscure the succulent stems; very beautiful clusters of fragrant deep pink blossoms.
 Currently considered more correctly called Hoya c.
-'Regalis'--usually in pots, but can be a generous unrooted cutting.
+'Regalis'-- May be sent as an unrooted cutting in moss.
+Price is for a single strand

 "Life Plant" or "Mother of Thousands" Plantlets form on the crenulated margins of the liver-green triangular fleshy leaves, spotted reddish-brown; heads of pendant pinkish midwinter blossoms gradually fade to a delicate gray-violet hue.
 Formerly in the genus Bryophyllum, appropriate as the Latin translates to "sproutin...